Social work and social care services

 Court of Protection

 The Court of Protection, established under the Mental Capacity Act 2005, makes decisions on financial and welfare matters for those unable to do so themselves.
-It appoints deputies for ongoing decisions, grants permissions for one-off decisions, handles urgent applications, registers lasting and enduring powers of attorney, considers applications for Wills or gifts, and is responsible deprivations of liberty proceedings under the Act.
+It appoints deputies for ongoing decisions, grants permissions for one-off decisions, handles urgent applications, registers lasting and enduring powers of attorney, considers applications for Wills or gifts and is responsible for deprivations of liberty proceedings under the Act.

 I support individuals, families, lawyers, and the Court of Protection by acting as: